House of Phélypeaux

-Phélypeaux is the name of a French family from Blésois region (around Blois).
+The Phélypeaux family ([felipo]) is a French noble family from Blésois region (around Blois), whose members held significant political positions during the Kingdom of France.

+Branches

 Its two principal branches were those of the lords of Herbault, La Vrillière, and Saint Florentin, and of the counts of Pontchartrain and Maurepas.
 The family produced a number of individuals who played an important role in royal administration during the Ancien Régime.